American Fork City is building a second fire station as part of our public safety master plan.

 How Will We Pay For the Second Fire Station?

 Capital Costs.
-The city is recommending that citizens approve a bond on this year's ballot for $8.5 million.
-This bond will pay for the land in the northeast part of town, the construction of a 15,000 sq. ft. fire station, and land acquisition for an additional fire station in the south part of town that will be needed in the future.
+In 2019, voters approved a bond for $8.5 million.
+This bond will help pay for the land in the northeast part of town and the construction of a fire station.
 Apparatus such as the fire truck, ambulance, and brush truck to outfit this new fire station have already been acquired as part of a contract to service Cedar Hills.

-Now is the best time to bond for and construct the new fire station.
-The need is now, rates are low, and we can do this without increasing city debt.
-That is because by 2020 we will finish our debt payments for the city's police/courts building, which was more than what our new fire station will cost.
-Additionally, the next year (2021) the debt payments for our current fire station will end as well.
+In 2020 we finished our debt payments for the city's police/courts building, which was more than what our new fire station will cost.
+Additionally, in 2021, the debt payments for our current fire station ended as well.
 This means we can build a new fire station and still lower our annual debt payments.
 Below is a graph that shows what the city's General Obligation (G.O.) debt will look like with the second fire station.

 G.O. bonds are debt paid for by taxes.
 This graph doesn't include other non-G.O. bond debt, such as debt tied to utility fees, like the secondary irrigation debt payments.

 Operating Costs.
 The Mayor and City Council are committed to funding this critical need and are considering a variety of options to fund operating expenses related to a second fire station.
 It will likely be paid for through several means, including revenue from emergency transports and from a fire service contract with Cedar Hills.
 Operating costs for a second fire station are also part of a larger property tax discussion American Fork city council is currently having along with funding critical infrastructure needs like roads and utilities.

 - Fire Impact Fees Facility Plan (IFFP) with revised 5 station recommendation